 To Network or Not to Network?

-The next question is whether companies want to manage their own EVSE or if they would prefer a turnkey solution such as www.blinkcharging.com/businesses.
-Although some companies choose to own and manage their charging stations they often incur additional expenses in operating these amenities, frequently often creating entire departments exclusively for the operation of them with responsibilities including creating reservation systems, time limits, liability waivers for the use of equipment, and hiring an employee(s) to operate the chargers and possibly move cars.
+The next question is whether companies want to manage their own EVSE or if they would prefer a turnkey solution such as Blink.
+Although some companies choose to own and manage their charging stations they often incur additional expenses in operating these amenities, frequently often creating entire departments exclusively for the operation of them with responsibilities including creating reservation systems, time limits, liability waivers for the use of equipment, and even hiring employees to operate the chargers and possibly move cars.

 Many companies are choosing to provide EVSE at the workplace to make going green easier, to help attract top talent, and to inform customers about their favorable environmental policies.
 Interested companies, however, have a few choices to make first.
 We recommend working with a Blink Account Representative to help answer those questions.